 Conservatory of Flowers

 The San Francisco Conservatory of Flowers is an elaborate Victorian greenhouse botanical garden that houses a collection of rare and exotic plants.
 The building sits atop a gentle slope overlooking Conservatory Valley.

-As a result of these distinctions, and for its associated historical, architectural, and engineering merits, the Conservatory of Flowers is listed on the National and State Register of Historical Places.
+As a result of these distinctions, and for it’s associated historical, architectural, and engineering merits, the Conservatory of Flowers is listed on the National and State Register of Historic Places.
 It too is registered as a California Historical Landmark and a San Francisco Designated Landmark.